19hours/sg-statutes/Accountants Act - AA2004.md

 #### Approval of accounting firms

+18.

-18\.—(1)  A public accountant who wishes to have a firm or proposed firm approved as an accounting firm may apply to the Oversight Committee for approval of —(a) the firm as an accounting firm; and
+—(1)  A public accountant who wishes to have a firm or proposed firm approved as an accounting firm may apply to the Oversight Committee for approval of —

+(a)

+the firm as an accounting firm; and

+(b)

-(b) the name or proposed name of the accounting firm.
+the name or proposed name of the accounting firm.

 (2)  An application under subsection (1) shall be made in accordance with the prescribed requirements and shall be accompanied by the prescribed fee.

 (3)  The Oversight Committee may, on receiving an application made under this section, approve the firm or proposed firm concerned as an accounting firm if and only if —

+(a)

-(a) one of the primary objects of the firm or proposed firm is to provide public accountancy services;
+one of the primary objects of the firm or proposed firm is to provide public accountancy services;

+(b)

-(b) at least two-thirds, or such other proportion as may be prescribed, of the partners are public accountants, or if the partnership has only 2 partners, one of those partners is a public accountant; and
+at least two-thirds, or such other proportion as may be prescribed, of the partners are public accountants, or if the partnership has only 2 partners, one of those partners is a public accountant; and

+(c)

-(c) the business of the partnership, so far as it relates to the supply of public accountancy services in Singapore, will be under the control and management of one or more partners who are public accountants ordinarily resident in Singapore.
+the business of the partnership, so far as it relates to the supply of public accountancy services in Singapore, will be under the control and management of one or more partners who are public accountants ordinarily resident in Singapore.

 [11/2006 wef 06/10/2006]

 #### Approval of accounting LLPs

+18A.

-18A\.—(1)  A public accountant who wishes to have a limited liability partnership or proposed limited liability partnership approved as an accounting LLP may apply to the Oversight Committee for the approval of —(a) the limited liability partnership as an accounting LLP; and
+—(1)  A public accountant who wishes to have a limited liability partnership or proposed limited liability partnership approved as an accounting LLP may apply to the Oversight Committee for the approval of —

+(a)

+the limited liability partnership as an accounting LLP; and

+(b)

-(b) the name or proposed name of the accounting LLP.
+the name or proposed name of the accounting LLP.

 (2)  An application under subsection (1) shall be made in accordance with the prescribed requirements and shall be accompanied by the prescribed fee.

 (3)  The Oversight Committee may, on receiving an application made under this section, approve the limited liability partnership or proposed limited liability partnership concerned as an accounting LLP if and only if —

+(a)

-(a) one of the primary objects of the limited liability partnership or proposed limited liability partnership is to provide public accountancy services;
+one of the primary objects of the limited liability partnership or proposed limited liability partnership is to provide public accountancy services;

+(b)

-(b) the capital of the limited liability partnership or proposed limited liability partnership that is paid up or to be paid up is not less than $50,000 or such other sum as may be prescribed;
+the capital of the limited liability partnership or proposed limited liability partnership that is paid up or to be paid up is not less than $50,000 or such other sum as may be prescribed;

+(c)

-(c) at least two-thirds, or such other proportion as may be prescribed, of the partners are public accountants, or if the partnership has only 2 partners, one of those partners is a public accountant;
+at least two-thirds, or such other proportion as may be prescribed, of the partners are public accountants, or if the partnership has only 2 partners, one of those partners is a public accountant;

+(d)

-(d) the accounting LLP or proposed accounting LLP is or will be covered by professional indemnity insurance in accordance with section 28 and the prescribed requirements; and
+the accounting LLP or proposed accounting LLP is or will be covered by professional indemnity insurance in accordance with section 28 and the prescribed requirements; and

+(e)

-(e) the business of the accounting LLP, so far as it relates to the supply of public accountancy services in Singapore, will be under the control and management of one or more partners who are public accountants ordinarily resident in Singapore.
+the business of the accounting LLP, so far as it relates to the supply of public accountancy services in Singapore, will be under the control and management of one or more partners who are public accountants ordinarily resident in Singapore.

 [11/2006 wef 06/10/2006]

 #### Name of accounting corporation, accounting firm or accounting LLP

+19.

-19\.—(1)  The Oversight Committee shall not approve the name or proposed name, or any proposed change in the name, of an accounting corporation, accounting firm or accounting LLP if it is of the opinion that the name or proposed name —(a) is undesirable; or
+—(1)  The Oversight Committee shall not approve the name or proposed name, or any proposed change in the name, of an accounting corporation, accounting firm or accounting LLP if it is of the opinion that the name or proposed name —

+(a)

+is undesirable; or

 [11/2006 wef 06/10/2006]

+(b)

-(b) [Deleted by Act 11 of 2006 wef 06/10/2006]
+[Deleted by Act 11 of 2006 wef 06/10/2006]

+(c)

-(c) is a name of a kind that the Authority has directed the Oversight Committee not to accept for registration.
+is a name of a kind that the Authority has directed the Oversight Committee not to accept for registration.

 [11/2006 wef 06/10/2006]